smlee/pathfinder-ui/README.md

 ```js
 var pfUI = require('pathfinder-ui')
 ```

 This line attaches the Pathfinder interface to your express app.

-Place this line before your routes/routers/middlewares
+Place it before your routes/routers/middlewares
 ```js
 app.use('yourCustomPath', pfUI.router)
 ```

-Place this line after all of your routes/routers/middlewares.
+This function grabs your express routes and passes the data to our angular app Place this line after all of your routes/routers/middlewares.
 ```js
 pfUI(app);